malomalo/bob_ross/README.md

     alphabetically signed with a shared secret.
 The server can be configured to only accept certain combinations.

+  - `I` Interlace or Progressively encodes the image !!!
+Place interlace, should look at Line interlacing

   - `L` Losslessly encode images.

   - `O` - Optimize the image for delivery
     - Strips the image of any profiles, comments or any of the following PNG
       chunks: bKGD, cHRM, EXIF, gAMA, iCCP, iTXt, sRGB, tEXt, zCCP, zTXt, date
     - Converts the image to the sRGB Color profile
-    - Removes any progressive/interlaced encoding unless the `P` (progressive) option is set.
+    - Removes any progressive/interlaced encoding unless the `I` (interlace) option is set.
       !!!
 UNLESS jpg! need to do
     - Set's the quality/compression to 85 for JPEG, and PNG

-  - `P` Interlace or Progressively encodes the image !!!
-Place interlace, should look at Line interlacing
+  - `P{top},{left},{bottom},{right}` - Adds N pixels of padding to the image, interperted like the CSS padding statement.

   - `S{geometry}` Resize the image to the specified geometry where the geometry is:

     - `width` - Width given, height automatically selected to preserve aspect